TreyCustodio/TreyCustodio/README.md

 which is essentially a two-man team consisting of myself and my artistically adept friend, Colin Bridges.

 If you are interested in making video games with me, please reach out!
 I would love to collaborate!
+Please follow my journey as I master the art of video game design!

 ##  Industry Interests
 - Video Game Design